May 24 measures

-The May 24 measures, also called 5.24 (5·24조치), are the sanctions imposed by South Korea against North Korea preventing economic relations with North Korea, implemented in response to the sinking of the ROKS Cheonan on 26 March 2010 that resulted in the death of 46 sailors.
-In October 2018, the South Korean government was considering lifting the May 24 measures against North Korea, though former United States president Donald Trump expressed displeasure at the move.
+The May 24 measures, also called 5.24 (5·24조치), are the sanctions imposed on May 24, 2010, by South Korea, against North Korea preventing economic relations with North Korea, implemented in response to the sinking of the ROKS Cheonan on 26 March 2010 that resulted in the death of 46 sailors.
+In October 2018, the South Korean government was considering lifting the May 24 measures against North Korea, though United States president Donald Trump expressed displeasure at the move.

 Background

 After the ROKS Cheonan sinking on 26 March 2010, a South Korean investigation concluded that the ship had been sunk by North Korea using a torpedo.

 The May 24 measures were intended to address North Korean responsibility for the sinking and to normalize the relationship between South and North Korea.